LeeJoonJie/task-manager/UserGuide.md

 ### 3.6 Search Tasks

 Search for tasks using various fields.
-Type a string in the search box and press enter.
+Type a string in the search box and press the 'Enter' key.

+Fields:
 1. All
 2. Title
 3. Description